phil-opp/blog_os/blog/content/second-edition/posts/05-cpu-exceptions/index.md

 ### Running it

-The last step for making exceptions work in our kernel it to call the `init_idt` function from our `main.rs`.
+The last step for making exceptions work in our kernel is to call the `init_idt` function from our `main.rs`.
 Instead of calling it directly, we introduce a general `init` function in our `lib.rs`:

 ```rust
 // in src/lib.rs